dequelabs/axe-core/README.md

 [List of projects using axe-core](doc/projects.md)

+## Version Without Polyfills

+To build a version of axe without polyfills, run `grunt --noPolyfills`.

 ## Acknowledgements

 Thanks to Dulin Marat for his [css-selector-parser](https://www.npmjs.com/package/css-selector-parser) implementation which is included for shadow DOM support.